blocktransfer/reg-publications/examinations/response-8/response-8.md

 [Acccolades  b/c this was aweesome]

+Basically, after _EXTENSIVE SSETUP BEFORE THIS POINT_, I want to ask them to `move  in`  so to speak as proposed but overlooked in Response  6 § II.B.2.d.
+"API to access our PII." (with tbale leave  & `think about it lol` sentiments)

 Narrative starts with FAC as basiss for review on sentiments of possible sudden weather changes

 Existing work in 723 (later) extends to the investor protection points in re Acccount Recoveryt

+becuase like lol ultimatley the goal  is creating  this awesome predicatbale pbeurcoracy o n our side that interlinks with the berorcratic investpr protections needed for relaible sagfertty